Salamanca

 35 minutes

-Behind Salamanca's cathedrals and atop the ancient city wall's walkway lies hidden the Huerto de Calixto y Melibea, a corner of history, literature, and nature.
-Its name refers to the famous lovers from La Celestina, Fernando de Rojas' immortal work, whose legend places the setting for their clandestine encounters here.
-At the entrance, a sculpture by Agustín Casillas pays tribute to the figure of the old procuress, a symbol of intrigue and deceit.
-The space was acquired by the City Council in 1981 and transformed into a public garden, becoming an oasis of lush vegetation, an island of greenery emerging amidst the stone 'sea' of Salamanca's historic quarter.
-It is a place that invites leisurely strolls, unhurried reading, or simply to be enveloped by the intimate atmosphere emanating from the garden.
-From its two viewpoints, privileged views of the cathedrals and the nearby San Esteban Convent can be enjoyed.
+The space was acquired by the City Council in 1981 and transformed into a public garden, becoming an oasis of lush vegetation, an island of greenery emerging amidst the sea of stone of Salamanca's historic quarter.
+It is a place that invites a leisurely stroll, a quiet read, or simply to be enveloped by the intimate atmosphere emanating from the garden.
+From its two viewpoints, privileged views of the Cathedral and the nearby San Esteban Convent can be enjoyed, rising imposingly above the city's historic profile.

-Located behind the Cathedrals, it is reached via Calle del Arcediano, a street that until not many years ago retained its distinctive charm and its emblazoned houses.
-Before entering the garden, it is recommended to pause for a moment and contemplate one of the city's most impressive sights.
-Before you stands the Romanesque apse of the Old Cathedral, crowned by the unique Torre del Gallo (Rooster Tower).
-Beside it rise the bell tower and the imposing dome of the New Cathedral.
-A unique architectural spectacle that reaches its peak beauty at nightfall, when the lighting highlights every detail and envelops the complex in a magical atmosphere.
+Located behind the Cathedral, it is reached via Calle del Arcediano, a street that until not many years ago preserved its typical character and its blazoned houses.
+Before accessing the garden, it is recommended to stop for a moment and contemplate one of the most impressive views of the city.
+In front of us is the Romanesque apse of the Old Cathedral, crowned by the singular Torre del Gallo.
+Beside it stand the bell tower and the imposing dome of the New Cathedral.
+A unique architectural spectacle that reaches its maximum beauty at nightfall, when the lighting enhances every detail and envelops the whole in a magical atmosphere.

-At the entrance to the Huerto, behind the gate on the left-hand side, there is a bust of Celestina, a work by the Salamanca-born sculptor Agustín Casillas.
+At the entrance of the garden, behind the railing on the left-hand side, there is a bust of Celestina, a work by the Salamanca sculptor Agustín Casillas.
 On the opposite side is the Casa de la Calera, converted into a hostel for pilgrims traveling the Vía de la Plata towards Santiago de Compostela.

-Stepping through the semicircular archway is like entering an eden.
-The Huerto de Calixto y Melibea boasts over two thousand square meters of fruit trees, aromatic plants, and shrubs.
-The garden features a well with a granite curb, a fountain, and pergolas that offer shade and coolness during the warm Salamanca summers.
-This corner comes alive with the presence of students, lovers who leave padlocks on the well as a testament to their eternal love, and visitors drawn by the romantic legend of Calixto and Melibea, whose echo still seems to resonate among the trees and nooks of the garden.
+Passing through the door via the semicircular arch is entering an orchard.
+The Huerto de Calixto y Melibea has over two thousand square meters of fruit trees, aromatic plants, and shrubs.
+The garden has a well with a granite curb, a fountain, and pergolas that offer shade and coolness during the warm summers of Salamanca.
+This corner comes alive with the presence of students, lovers who leave padlocks on the well as a testament to their eternal love, and visitors drawn by the romantic legend of Calixto and Melibea, whose echo still seems to resonate among the trees and corners of the garden.

-The Huerto is situated atop the ancient city wall; its elevation offers magnificent views of the cathedral.
-Many Salamantinos (people from Salamanca) and tourists come here to enjoy the sunset, when the golden light caresses the centuries-old stones.
-At night, with the city illuminated, the spectacle is magnificent.
-It is an ideal place for a stroll, a read, or simply to surrender to the magical atmosphere evoked by the literary work that gives this garden its name.
+The garden is located on the old city wall; its height offers magnificent views of the Cathedral.
+Many locals and tourists come to this place to enjoy the sunset, when the golden light caresses the centenarian stones.
+At night, with the city illuminated, the spectacle is grand.
+It is an ideal place to stroll, read, or simply let oneself be carried away by the magical atmosphere evoked by the literary work that gives this garden its name.

 Read More